-The authors behind the blog, Vicky and David, might be based in Australian but their content and insight is transferable for UK entrepreneurs too.
+The authors behind the blog, Vicky and David, might be based in Australian but their content and insight is transferable for North American entrepreneurs too.

 They say return and refill is a particularly popular service for selling cleaning products or beauty products like makeup.

-In addition, if you sell on Amazon, there are two new programmes that the giant distribution company predicts will keep 300 million products in use each year, furthering its circular economy goals – and yours.
+In addition, if you sell on Amazon, there are 2 new programmes that the giant distribution company predicts will keep 300 million products in use each year, furthering its circular economy goals—and yours.

 Small companies will be able to resell returned goods as used on Amazon, and they can offload the handling of returns and overstock merchandise to Amazon and its partners, through the new Fulfillment by Amazon Liquidations and Grade and Resell options.
 You can find out more here.

 Generate a new income stream: Could any of your waste by sold to other small businesses or industries?